softwaremill/mqperf/README.md

 ```

 ## Storage configuration
-You can use the reusable storage-class module defined in `terraform/modules/storage-class/` folder to create Kubernetes Storage Class resource and necessary [AWS IAM permissions](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html) for the EBS CSI driver.
+You can use the reusable storage-class module defined in `terraform/modules/storage-class/` folder to create Kubernetes Storage Class resource for the [AWS EKS](https://aws.amazon.com/eks/) and necessary [AWS IAM permissions](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html) for the EBS CSI driver.

 To use this module create folder `storage-class` in `terraform/live/$MQ/$CLOUD_PROVIDER/`, where $MQ is your message queue service and $CLOUD_PROVIDER is your cloud provider of choice.
 In folder `terraform/live/$MQ/$CLOUD_PROVIDER/storage-class/` create file `terragrunt.hcl` and provide all necesseary code for your terragrunt configuration.
 In the inputs block define:
 1. Define variable eks_storage_classes: